CTV Advertising: What is it and How Does it Work?

 Here are some tips for advertising on CTV:

-- Don’t focus solely on CTV.
-Advertisers make the mistake of focusing only on CTV, but then miss out on the larger audiences in their target market.
+1. Don’t focus solely on CTV.
+Advertisers make the mistake of focusing only on CTV, but then miss out on the larger audiences in their target market that could be reached with linear.

-- Find a TV partner that supports your goals.
+4. Find a TV partner that supports your goals.
 The best partner will support your goals, listen to your concerns and most importantly, help you grow.
-At Marketing Architects, we’re all about pairing our TV expertise with your marketing knowledge.
-Because no one knows your brand better than you!

 Interested in learning more?